Regularized and Smooth Double Core Tensor Factorization for Heterogeneous Data: Consistency of the DCOT Factorization

 \section{Consistency of the DCOT Factorization}

-{ In this section, we derive asymptotic properties for the proposed DCOT factorization using the $\ell_2$-smoothing loss function defined in \eqref{eq:quad:loss}.
-More specifically, we focus on the Gaussian case where $x_{i_1, \cdots, i_N}$ satisfies \eqref{eq:white_noise}.
-Further, we assume that $\lambda=\lambda_1=\lambda_2=\lambda_{3,1}= \ldots=\lambda_{3,N}$.
-Under this setting, we provide the estimation error rate as a function of the sample size $\Omega$, the minimum rank $R_{\min}=\min\{R_1,R_2, \cdots, R_N \}$, and tuning parameter $\lambda$ and show the necessity of the smoothing function $s^h$ for providing a faster convergence rate and a small prediction error. }
+In this section, we derive asymptotic properties for the proposed DCOT factorization using the $\ell_2$-smoothing loss function defined in \eqref{eq:quad:loss}.
+In particular, we focus on the Gaussian case where $x_{i_1, \cdots, i_N}$ satisfies \eqref{eq:white_noise}.
+Under this setting, we provide the estimation error rate as a function of the sample size $\Omega$, the maximum rank $R_{\max}=\max\{R_1,R_2, \cdots, R_N \}$, and the tuning parameter $\lambda$ and show the necessity of the smoothing function $s^h$ for providing a faster convergence rate and a small prediction error.

 Let $\widehat{\T{Z}} \in \Gamma(\T{Z})$ denote an estimator of $\T{Z}^*$.
 The prediction accuracy of $\hat{\T{Z}}$ is defined by the root mean square error (RMSE):

 In order to provide the asymptotic behavior of the penalized DCOT, we require the following technical assumptions: